Jisnu3/StopWatch/README.md

-It is a simple Stop watch.
+It is a Normal Stop watch.
+I used only HTML,CSS,jS.